CoScale/coscale-sdk-java/README.md

 We are waiting for approval from the central maven repo for our SDK.
-In the mean while you can download the jar from github [here] (https://github.com/CoScale/coscale-sdk-java/releases/tag/1.0.0) and add it manually to your project.
+In the mean while you can download the jar from [here] (https://github.com/CoScale/coscale-sdk-java/releases/tag/1.0.0) and add it manually to your project.

 ## Resources